lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 38.9.3

-### Pre–Military Service Church Orientation
+### Military Service Orientation

-The pre–military service Church orientation helps members entering military service learn what to expect regarding Church services and activities in the military.
-The orientation may be held at the stake or ward level.
+The military service orientation helps members entering and serving in the military know what to expect regarding Church services and activities in the military.
+It also teaches them how to strengthen their faith and keep their covenants during military service.

-A member of the stake presidency or bishopric calls a pre–military service instructor to provide the orientation.
+A member of the stake presidency or bishopric calls a military service instructor to provide the orientation.
 Preferably this instructor has had recent military experience.
 If a qualified instructor is not available, the stake president or bishop contacts the Military Relations and Chaplain Services Division for guidance.

-For more information, see “Pre–Military Service Church Orientation” on ChurchofJesusChrist.org.
+For more information, see Military Service Orientation on ChurchofJesusChrist.org.

 38.9.4